-I’ll repeat that again: it’s in the interest of the media to make you forget who you are because it makes them money.
+I’ll repeat that again: it’s in the interest of mass media to make you forget who you are because it makes them money.
 It makes them powerful.
 It makes them important.
-And without your insecurity, they wouldn’t have that.
+And without your insecurity, they wouldn’t have that kind of power.

 4# You’re surrounded by people who reinforce inauthenticity

 As the saying goes, misery loves company.
 We attract those who “vibe” with us and who mirror (or affirm) what we feel about ourselves deep down.

 If you have low self-esteem, if you don’t know who you are, you’ll attract the same types of noxious people over and over again.
 Why does this happen?
 The answer is that we attract toxic people because our ego-self feels that they are what we deserve.

 When we are around people who are also confused about who they truly are, it’s comfortable and non-confrontational.

 But when we’re around a person who exudes a calm, grounded, centered presence, we’re intimidated.
 We feel vulnerable.
 We feel insecure because we haven’t found that within ourselves yet.